 Non-cash benefit values for food and accommodation:

-The meal allowance for 2026 is expected to increase to €345 per month for full board, which corresponds to €11,51 per day.
-The value in kind for free accommodation is expected to be €285 per month in 2026.
+The meal allowance for 2026 will increase to €345 per month for full board, which corresponds to €11,51 per day.
+The value in kind for free accommodation will be €285 per month in 2026.
 This amounts to €9,50 per calendar day.

 Chimney sweep: